Tanya-Rawat/Sugarcane-Production/README.md

 - **Correlation Analysis:** The correlation analysis investigates the relationships between numerical variables.
 A heatmap is used to visualize the correlation matrix and identify any significant correlations.
 - **Analysis by Continent:** Understanding the data at continent level.

+## Insights
+- Africa produces the most Sugarcane in Tons.
+- South America is the Continent with the maximum sugarcane production.
+- The country "Brazil" produces maximum sugarcane out of all countries.
+- Brazil has the highest Land.
+- Guatemala has the highest yield(kg/hectare).
+- Production per Person is highest in Paraguay.